ausaccessfed/aws_cli/README.md

-# aws_cli
+# AWS CLI

-Small OCI Image with AWS CLI and other utils
+A small OCI Image with the AWS CLI and other utils

+Contains:

+ - AWS CLI
+ - BASH
+ - Git
+ - jq